The Tight Spanning Ratio of the Rectangle Delaunay Triangulation: Bounding the Spanning Ratio

 Each triangle $T_i$ also has an associated rectangle $R_i$: the scaled translate of $R$ that has the three vertices of $T_i$ on its boundary.
 For ease of reference, we use W (west), N (north), E (east), and S (south) to refer to the four sides of a rectangle.
 We also use these sides to classify an edge, for example, if an endpoint of an edge lies on the W side of $R_i$ and the other endpoint lies on the N side of $R_i$, we call the edge a WN edge.
 We also define $u$ to be on the E side of $R_0$ (not associated with any triangle), as this will simplify some of the lemma statements.

-Define $L = v/h$, where $v$ is the length of the vertical side, and $h$ is the length of the horizontal side.
+Define~$L$ to be the length of the vertical side of~$R$ divided by the length of the horizontal size of~$R$.
 Note that $L$ can be either $\A$ or $1/\A$.
 For our proofs, it is helpful to distinguish between edges of slope less than the slope of the diagonal of $R$ and those with larger slope.

 \begin{definition} An edge is gentle if it has a slope within [-$L, L$].
 Otherwise it is steep. \end{definition}